JoseAdrianRodriguezGonzalez/Time_series/dataset/README.md

 #Datasets
 >[!IMPORTANT]
->You can find the dataset implementen or generated
+>You can find the dataset implemented or generated